Wisconsin vs. Arizona State Las Vegas Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Arizona State Stats and Trends

-- Arizona State's games this season have gone over the total in five out of 10 opportunities (50%).
+- In Arizona State's 12 games this season, it has four wins against the spread.

-- When Arizona State records more than 16.4 points, it is 4-5 against the spread and 8-3 overall.
+- Arizona State's games this season have hit the over on five of 10 set point totals (50%).

-- Arizona State is 4-6 against the spread and 8-4 overall when the team totals over 240.8 yards.
+- When Arizona State scores more than 16.4 points, it is 4-5 against the spread and 8-3 overall.

-- This season the Sun Devils have 21 turnovers, one fewer than the Badgers have takeaways (22).
+- In games that Arizona State totals more than 240.8 yards, the team is 4-6 against the spread and 8-4 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.